 Can I play online bingo in PA?

-New Jersey is not the only state with online casinos.
+New Jersey is not the only state with real money online casinos.
 In fact, its large neighbor to the west, Pennsylvania, joined the online casino fraternity in 2019.
 So, Pennsylvanians might be wondering if they can play online bingo there.

 However, given the period of general revival that Pennsylvania is undergoing with regard to gambling, you can’t rule out the possibility.